 Impingement the Runner’s Trap

-Most runners are aware that there are certain injures that can be expected from a lifestyle that includes regular running.
+Most runners are aware that there are certain injuries that can be expected from a lifestyle that includes regular running.
 Many times we begin to experience symptoms from injuries we cannot remember happening.
 This is often the case with impingement.

 What is runner’s impingement?